An Open Letter To Every LDS Early Returned Missionary & Those Who Want To Understand Them:

 Do Not Try To:

 - Rush healing.
 Do not ask them to move faster than they can.
-This one is hard, but so important.
+This one is hard but so important.
 Because we know that staying busy can do us a lot of good, many of you will be tempted to suggest classes, jobs, or activities your missionary can be involved in, but you need to understand that for those healing this can do more harm than good.
 Remember that they returned home early from serving because for whatever reason they could not continue to meet the expectations of the mission.
 So many missionaries feel like they are doing all they can to meet their own expectations & those of the Lord, that any added pressure can plant the idea that their best efforts are not enough.
-Obviously if your missionary is well (remember it’s not all manifest on the outside) & has watched everything on Netflix for the past 6 months you (family or a Bishop) may want to suggest they add something to their daily routine.
-However, for someone in recovery, even asking what they do all day, let alone telling them they should be working, in school, or running twice a day, can make them feel as if they’re failing again; & although they’re doing all they can right now it’s still not enough for those that love them.
+Obviously, if your missionary is well (remember it’s not all manifest on the outside *mental illness) & has watched everything on Netflix for the past 6 months you (family or a Bishop) may want to suggest they add something to their daily routine to invite a feeling of productivity and purpose.
+However, for someone in recovery, even asking what they do all day, let alone telling them they should be working, in school, or running twice a day, can make them feel as if they’re failing all over again; & although they’re doing all they can right now it’s still not enough for those that love them.
 So, suppress your good intentions of keeping them busy & know that your missionary is doing what he/she honestly believes to be in their best interest.
+Aren’t you?
+Aren’t we all?

 “Broken minds can be healed just the way broken bones and broken hearts are healed.
 While God is at work making those repairs, the rest of us can help by being merciful, nonjudgmental, and kind.” –Jeffrey R. Holland